 Introduction

-This workshop aims to collate current research into the complex relationship between climate change, natural disasters, and building technology, exploring the challenges and opportunities for the next generation of timber and hybrid building construction.
+This 2026 CEE workshop aims to collate cutting-edge research into the dynamic relationship between low-carbon materials, digital twins, and automated building technology, exploring the challenges and opportunities for the next generation of smart, bio-based, and modular high-rise construction.

 Keynote speakers